 - Status Badge and Notifications

-- Easy forcing manual synchronization in case a private Git server fails to notify Buddy about new Git commits
+- Easy forcing manual synchronization in case a your Git server fails to notify Buddy about new Git commits

 Do more with Private Git Server